S.Africa's SAA workers start strike that could cripple airline

 "We'll just go deeper down," he said.

-SAA is currently trying to negotiate funding from banks it needs to stay afloat.
-Fredericks said the airline would not survive without the money, and the financial impact of the strike could jeopardise the talks.
+SAA is trying to negotiate much-needed funding from banks, Fredericks told radio station 702, but added the strike would hurt the talks as it would have a negative impact on cash flow.
+"If we don't get that funding we will not be able to continue."

 The National Union of Metal Workers of South Africa (NUMSA) and the South African Cabin Crew Association (SACCA) called the SAA strike from 0200 GMT on Friday.
-The unions said the strike will continue until their demands, including an 8% wage increase and job security, are met.
+NUMSA has said it will continue until the unions' demands, including for an 8% wage increase and job security, are met.

-NUMSA spokeswoman Phakamile Hlubi-Majola said the unions did not believe management's warnings of possible collapse, and the airline's problems were a result of their repeated failures.
+The action is not an attempt to hurt the airline but force the government to intervene so its board and management make the right decisions, SACCA President Zazi Nsibanyoni-Mugambi said.

+"In our eyes this is an attempt to save (SAA) from its current management and board," she told 702 on Friday.

 ((Emma.Rumney@thomsonreuters.com; +27115952832;))